Give Him a Normal Life

 - John Marston in Red Dead Redemption wanted his family to have a normal life, particularly his son Jack who wanted to be like his Father.
 Thus, he gives himself up to be shot to death by Edgar Ross and his army, giving Edgar no more reason to go after his family.
 However, this would only backfire and make Jack follow in his father's footsteps.

-- In The Order of the Stick, Vaarsuvius chooses not to contest his/her mate's divorce so that their children can have "the normal life of a baker's family."
+- Vaarsuvius chooses not to contest his/her mate's divorce so that their children can have "the normal life of a baker's family."
 This was shortly after an Ancient Black Dragon tried to kill them and ensnare their souls for eternity.

-- Another Order of the Stick example, the minor antagonist Laurin (one of Tarquin's teammates) mentions that the only reason she adventures is to have enough money for her daughter to live a comfortable, normal life that doesn't involve violence and danger.
+- The minor antagonist Laurin (one of Tarquin's teammates) mentions that the only reason she adventures is to have enough money for her daughter to live a comfortable, normal life that doesn't involve violence and danger.

 - Inspiring the Xena reference above, Zeus' mother Rhea lovingly palmed her youngest son off on a centaur to raise on a beautiful island.
 (So her husband wouldn't swallow him like the rest.)
 This was somewhat more of a 'keep him alive' stratagem than a 'normal life' one—there hadn't even really been enough people in the history of the world at this point for 'normal to have many benchmarks.